Rush To Repeal Obamacare Draws Warning From Another GOP Senator

 “Well I think it’s wise to move forward with a repeal because we said we would, but I think we also better get the replacement,” McCain told The Huffington Post.
 “We’re going to have to move quickly on the replacement so that people will not be left high and dry.”

 Republicans plan to eliminate Obamacare’s revenue and spending by using the budget reconciliation process, in which a simple majority can pass the bill.
-But Republicans have only 52 seats in the Senate, which means they can afford to lose only three votes for their plan to work.
+But Republicans have only 52 seats in the Senate,which means they can afford to lose only two votes for their plan to work.
 (In case of a tie, Vice President-elect Mike Pence would break it, presumably siding with the GOP leadership.)

 Collins, Cotton and McCain are not the only Republican senators speaking up about the perils of quick repeal votes.
 Lamar Alexander of Tennessee has also said he thought Republicans should hold off repealing Obamacare until they have a replacement.

-Note: CORRECTION: This article originally misstated how many votes the Republicans could afford to lose in the Senate for their strategy to work.
-They can only afford to lose two, not three.